nus-cs2113-AY2021S2/ip/docs/README.md

 * `TASK_POSITION_IN_LIST` must be within range of the current list.

 * `TASK_POSITION_IN_LIST` can be viewed with `list` command.

+* Corrupted tasks should be deleted from the list.
   <br/><br/>
 ### Searching for a task with a keyword: `find`
 Searches for tasks in the list with the specified keyword.